mlivernoche/CudaSharper/README.md

 // Generate 100,000 random numbers using a uniform distribution.
 The return value is IEnumerable<float>. var uniform_rand = cuRand.GenerateUniformDistribution(100_000);
 ```

-### When to use CPU vs GPU
-The CUDA programming model allows easy scaling of performance.
-However, due to the high latency of the global memory (e.g., GDDR5), the GPU is designed to have dozens of active threads per SM at any time to combat the high latency.
-The GPU has to be swarmed with threads to ensure the cores are being feed at all times.
-In other words, smaller work loads (e.g., generating 20 random numbers) will be faster on the CPU than on the GPU.
-The GPU performs best in large work loads (e.g. generating 50,000 random numbers).

 ### CUDA version